Find Affordable College Courses

 Best Nebraska Schools for Affordable Quality for a Bachelor's in Nursing

 Our 2023 rankings named University of Nebraska Medical Center the best value school in Nebraska for nursing students working on their bachelor’s degree.
-Located in the city of Omaha, UNMC is a public college with a small student population.
+Located in the city of Omaha, UNMC is a public school with a small student population.

 Full Nursing at University of Nebraska Medical Center Report